RopperLi/Data-Visualization-in-shiny/README.md

 # Data-Visualization-in-shiny
-The data is downloaded from the city of Melbourne website, and the visualization is about the on street parking data in Melbourne CBD
+This data visualization project uses R language by using shiny package To check the details of the project you need first load all codes in the newnew.R And click the 'run app' button in the R studio